Stone cited Nixon as he urged witness to stonewall Congress

 "You want me to cover you for perjury now," Credico write to Stone in one text exchange.
 "It was all bravado...
 You never had a back channel."

-As the relationship deteriorated, Stone's responses descended into vulgar abuse and threats, as well as multiple references to Frank Pentangeli, a central figure in the movie "The Godfather Part 2".
+As the relationship deteriorated, Stone's responses descended into vulgar abuse and threats, as well as multiple references to Frank Pentangeli, a central figure in the movie "The Godfather Part II."

 In the movie, Pentangeli is a midlevel Mafia boss who plans to testify against the criminal godfather, Michael Corleone.
 At the last minute, under pressure that is never fully explained, Pentangeli reverses his testimony and sabotages the government's case.
 He claims before Congress that the FBI pressured him to make up stories and ensnare Corleone.